chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 ```

 Similar to getting a single car, we are using a callback argument `:id` to tell
 the application which car we want to edit.
-We then, grab the car with the correct
+We then grab the car with the correct
 id from the database and update it.
 If the update was successful, we'll echo a
 success message.
 If the car doesn't exist, well echo that the car doesn't exist.